structurizr/cli/docs/export.md

 - __-animation__: Export animation frames (optional; default false)
 - __-output__: Relative or absolute path to an output directory (optional)

+## Notes

-The PlantUML export format can also be specified with a sub-format: `plantuml/structurizr` (default) or `plantuml/c4plantuml`.
+- PlantUML: The PlantUML export format can also be specified with a sub-format: `plantuml/structurizr` (default) or `plantuml/c4plantuml`.
+- Mermaid: Your Mermaid configuration will need to include `"securityLevel": "loose"` to render the diagrams correctly.
+See [Mermaid - Configuration - securityLevel](https://mermaid-js.github.io/mermaid/#/./Setup?id=securitylevel) for more details.

 ## Examples